June Primary Election

 The June Primary Election is only for the Democratic and Republican parties. *If you are a registered member of the Green Party, Libertarian Party, Natural Law Party, Reform Party, U.S. Constitution Party, Conservative Party or the Socialist Party of New Jersey you can participate in the convention of that party, according to its bylaws, but you cannot vote in either the Democratic or Republican Primary.

-In the past, unaffiliated voters who voted by mail, received ballots for both parties’ primary elections and returned the one for the candidate they preferred, thus affiliating themselves with that party for that election.
-This is no longer the case.
-If you vote by mail, you must affiliate with either the Democratic or Republican party first, in order to receive a ballot for that party by mail.
+3. If you vote by mail, you must affiliate with either the Democratic or Republican party first, in order to receive a ballot for that party by mail.
 Use either form below.
 Once your form has been received, you will be mailed the primary ballot corresponding to the political party you have selected.
+Mail-in ballots will be mailed out starting April 20, 2024 so we recommend VBM voters to affiliate before the commencement of that date.

 What Forms?